General Description / Cultural Significance

 It is anticipated that many species of Bolivia’s flora will disappear due to increase in temperatures and the inability of some of the species to adapt or migrate.
 The scarcity of drinkable water in some regions could be singularly the most devastating impact of climate change on Bolivia’s productivity and population.

 Derks, S., 2018.
 Bolivia’s indigenous women cope with climate change.
-Al Jazeera. [online]
+Al Jazeera. [website]

 Postero, N.G., 2008.
-Now We Are Citizens: Indigenous politics in postmulticultural Bolivia, Stanford, CA: Stanford Univ.
-Press.
+Now We Are Citizens: Indigenous politics in postmulticultural Bolivia, Stanford University Press, Stanford, CA

 Walker, B., 2017.
 Climate Change Is Making this Bolivian Village a Ghost Town.
-Inside Climate News. [online]
+Inside Climate News. [website]